ONSdigital/eq-author-data-export/README.md

 ```

 where:
-  - `X` is the URL of the GraphQL API.
+  - `X` is the URL of the GraphQL API, and
-  - `Y` is your own authentication token, and
+  - `Y` is your own authentication token.

 This should export all questionnaires into a timestamped directory.